With all the young and bright relocating to the Queen of the Deccan, it’s no surprise that you’re looking to be a Punekar too!

 Unlike Mumbai’s BEST buses and the convenience of the inter-connected train route, Pune has only one local railway system in Pune that runs from Pune station to Lonavala.
 There is no metro or monorail yet, but it’s underway and is expected to be operational by 2022.
 However, Pune has good connectivity of highways and expressways.
 You can try the PMPML (Pune Mahanagar Parivahan Mahamandal Limited) and BRTS (Bus Rapid Transit System) bus service or three-wheeled rickshaws.
 Regardless of your mode to commute, your best bet is to find a place that is within 5 km from your workplace to beat the traffic and afternoon heat.

 Area and locality

-From a pensioner’s paradise to a booming Metropolitan city, you’ll find plenty of apartments, gated communities, and townships in the city.
-As a city, Pune is slow-paced, relaxed and less crowded than it’s older sibling, Mumbai.
+From a pensioner’s paradise to a booming metropolitan city, you’ll find plenty of apartments, gated communities, and townships in the city.
+As a city, Pune is slow-paced, relaxed and less crowded than the older sibling, Mumbai.
 Pune was also ranked as the No.1 city in terms of liveability in the Ease of Living Index (2018).